 New England home decor is traditionally classic and beautiful.
 A stunning handmade basket is the ideal addition to a home, especially one exuding Yankee charm.

-Peterboro Basket Company, in Peterborough, NH, is an institution, having been making baskets since 1854.
+Peterboro Basket Company, in Peterborough, NH, is a New England institution, having been making baskets since 1854.
 In fact, Peterboro Basket Company is the oldest continuous manufacturer of baskets in the U.S.A.

 The best smelling Yankee Candle